WalhoutLab/MERGE/README.md

 The followings are descriptions on each module (folder) listed.

 [1_iMAT++](1_iMAT++): The iMAT++ module.
-This folder contains all the input, scripts and example codes for running the iMAT++ for C. elegans tissue-level integration and application on other models/datasets.
+This folder contains all the input, scripts and example codes for running the iMAT++ for <i>C. elegans</i> tissue-level integration and application on other models/datasets.

 [2_iMAT](2_iMAT): The original iMAT module.
-This folder contains all the input, scripts and example codes for running the original iMAT for C. elegans tissue-level integration.
+This folder contains all the input, scripts and example codes for running the original iMAT for <i>C. elegans</i> tissue-level integration.

 [3_FPA](3_FPA): The Flux Potential Analysis (FPA) module.
-This folder contains all the input, scripts and example codes for running the FPA for C. elegans tissue-level integration and application on other models/datasets.
+This folder contains all the input, scripts and example codes for running the FPA for <i>C. elegans</i> tissue-level integration and application on other models/datasets.

 [MetabolicDistance](MetabolicDistance): The metabolic distance calculator module.
 This folder contains all the input, scripts and example codes for calculating the metabolic distance for any metabolic network model.
 The output distance matrix is required to run FPA.
-The output for the C. elegans models used in the reference study are available in the pertaining folders.
+The output for the <i>C. elegans</i> models used in the reference study are available in the pertaining folders.

 [bins](bins): The shared functions for running the above mentioned analysis.
 These functions include modified version of some COBRA Toolbox functions and common new functions such as a molecular weight calculator.

 [input](input): The shared input for running the above mentioned analysis.
-These inputs include C. elegans metabolic model and other input information.
+These inputs include <i>C. elegans</i> metabolic model and other input information.

 ## Contributing